 DAY 4: Tuesday - An optional early start to see Black Grouse at the lek is a great start.
 After breakfast we may head north to explore coastal haunts, and could expect to see a range of breeding birds including Osprey fishing, Common Eider, Goosander, Red-breasted Merganser, Stonechat, Common Scoter, Red-throated Diver, Tree Sparrow, Corn Bunting and Yellowhammer.
 Sandwich, Common, Arctic and Little Tern, Gannet, Guillemot and Razorbill are also likely.
 We also search for any rarities within reach.

 DAY 6: Thursday - A full day on the Cairngorm plateau, with unforgettable mountain scenery all around as we head to the right spots for Ptarmigan and Dotterel, both perhaps with piping young running behind.
 Snow Bunting may also be seen.
 A brilliant day’s birding in a very special habitat.
 Later we enjoy a Highland summer evening with a leisurely drive to the moors close to The Mountview Hotel.
 Short-eared Owl breed here, and we frequently see the adults quartering over heather.
-Black-throated Diver and Red Grouse are also likely, and look out for waders including Dunlin, Redshank and Common Sandpiper in smart summer plumage.
+Red-throated Diver and Red Grouse are also likely, and look out for waders including Dunlin, Redshank and Common Sandpiper in smart summer plumage.
 A lovely evening!

 DAY 7: Friday - Friday is often a round-up day, perhaps at another coastal location with great birding.
 We may drive north to look for Osprey fishing and the first returning summer waders including Turnstone, Knot and Bar-tailed Godwit in brilliant colours.
 We will also look for Red Kite, Tree Sparrow and other farmland birds such as Grey Partridge and Yellowhammer and also search for any rarities within reach.